JuniorDesign/gt-scribe/README.md

-# Notetaking App for GaTech Disability Services
+# GT Scribe, the Notetaker Registration App for the Georgia Tech Disability Services

 Application written for Fall 2016 Junior Design part 2.

 Authors: Sara Cagle, Hosna Chaudhry, Sneh Munshi, Jessica Rosenfield, Brad Ware

+**This application requires Python3 to run locally.
+You cannot use Python 2.**

 ## How to turn run this locally:

 1. Download the project and navigate to the top level folder.
-2. Ensure you have Python here [https://www.python.org/downloads/]
+2. Ensure you have Python3 [here](https://www.python.org/downloads/) It can be downloaded directly from the website.
-3. Ensure you have Flask `pip install Flask` and flask_restful, `pip install flask_restful`, `pip install flask-SQLAlchemy` (and anything else it asks you to install.)
+3. Ensure you have Flask; you can use Pip3 to install it. `p3ip install Flask` and flask_restful, `pip3 install flask_restful`, `pip3 install flask-SQLAlchemy` (and anything else it asks you to install.)
-4. run `python serve.py`
+4. Run `python3 serve.py`
 5. If it prompts you about accepting any incoming connections, be sure to allow it.
-6. In your browser, navigate to `localhost:5000` to see the index.html page.
+6. In your browser, navigate to `localhost:5000` to see the rendered index page.

-**If you are using Python 3, you will instead use `pip3` instead of `pip` and `python3` instead of `python`.

-The content here is still changing.
+7. For working with the database, we recommend you download DB Browser for SQLite, which can be found [here](http://sqlitebrowser.org/).
+In the SQLite Browser, open the database (`temp.db`, inside the `data` folder) to view and directly edit its contents.
+Be sure to select "Write Changes" to save changes.

+**This readme is dynamic and frequently undergoes changes.**

 ## Sprint 1:

 - Set up initial local server (Flask)
-- Set up SQL server
+- Set up SQLite database
-- Create mock login system (just a single button that says 'login')
+- Landing page with "login" and "register user" options
+- Create register user page
+- Create user login page (or functionality on the landing page)
+- Role picker for testing purposes (notetaker, admin, note requester)
+- Connect the register page to post data to the db
-- Landing page (that has the login button)
+- Connect the login page to cross reference data from the db
 - Create admin portal
 - Create notetaker portal
 - Create noterequester portal
-- Registration page for users who haven't signed up formally yet?
-- Role picker for testing purposes (notetaker, admin, note requester)
 - Investigate CAS